Stochastic Processes and Statistical Mechanics: Stochastic Process

-The multiplicity $\alpha_i$ of class is the number of trajectories it contains.
-We define the intensity $K_{i\to j}$ of the transition such that $\alpha_i\, K_{i\to j} = C_{i\to j}$ is the number of transitions from class $i$ to $j$.
+When a trajectory in class $i$ of generation $g-1$ undergoes a transition, it forms a new trajectory in some class $j$ of generation $g$.
+This amounts to a transition $i\to j$ between classes that can be represented in the form of a directed layered graph, as illustrated in Fig.\ \ref{fig_rCluster_class}.
+The graph is layered by generation and strictly directed from one generation to the next.
+The parents of class $j$ in generation $g$ is the set of all classes $i$ in generation $g-1$ that emit a transition to offspring class $j$.
+We define the multiplicity $\multiClass_i$ of class as the number of trajectories it contains, and the intensity $K_{i\to j}$ of the transition, such that $\multiClass_i\, K_{i\to j}$ is the number of transitions from class $i$ to $j$.
 The multiplicity of class $j$ is the total number of transitions arriving at $j$ from all parents:

-The number $C_{i\to j}$ of connections between classes is a property of the process.
-Accordingly, the multiplicities and transition intensities in all future generations can be calculated recursively starting with $\alpha_\text{null}=1$ in generation $g=0$.
+The number of transitions between classes is a property of the process.
+All multiplicities and transition intensities in future generations can be calculated recursively starting with $\multiClass_\text{null}=1$ in generation $g=0$.